Driven grouse shooting

-Driven grouse shooting is the hunting of the red grouse, a field sport of the United Kingdom.
-The grouse-shooting season extends from 12 August, often called the "Glorious Twelfth", to 10 December each year.
-Large numbers of grouse are driven to fly over people with shotguns.
-Driven grouse shooting first appeared around 1850 and became popular in the later Victorian era as a fashionable sport for the wealthy.
-The expanding rail network allowed relatively easy access into the remote upland areas of Britain for the first time and driven grouse shooting developed in tandem with this by providing shooting in a convenient and reliable form.
-Large numbers of birds are driven over a fixed position providing a regular supply of fast moving targets without the need to seek out the birds.
-The development of the breech-loading shotgun was also an essential ingredient in the development of the practice as it allowed more rapid reloading in the field matching the availability of target birds.
+The sport first appeared around 1850 and gained popularity among the wealthy in the late Victorian era.
+The expanding railway network provided relatively easy access to the remote upland areas of Britain for the first time and in parallel with this, driven grouse shooting became possible in a convenient and reliable form.
+In driven grouse shooting, large numbers of birds are driven over a fixed position, providing a regular supply of fast-moving targets without the need to seek out the birds.
+The advent of the breech-loading shotgun was also an essential part of the development of the practice, as it allowed for more rapid reloading in the field, matching the availability of target birds.